Greens in the Rhein-Erft district: 69% vote for CDU district administrator Rock!

 Die Grünen im Rhein-Erft-Kreis unterstützen mehrheitlich CDU-Landrat Frank Rock für die Wiederwahl im September 2025.

-The Greens in the Rhein-Erft district support the majority of the CDU district administrator Frank Rock for the re-election in September 2025.
-(Symbolbild/NAGW)
+The majority of the Greens in the Rhein-Erft district support CDU district administrator Frank Rock for re-election in September 2025.

 Greens in the Rhein-Erft district: 69% vote for CDU district administrator Rock!

-An exciting policy evening in the Kerpen Jahnhalle: The Greens in the Rhein-Erft district have largely given their approval to re-election by District Administrator Frank Rock (CDU).
-According to KStA.de voted for rock, 16 with 52 consent, 16 Votes against and seven abstentions.
-On the one hand, this should strengthen the limited dam against the political trend - on the other hand, some green members expect a clear distance to the CDU.
+An exciting political evening in Kerpen's Jahnhalle: The majority of the Greens in the Rhein-Erft district have expressed their approval for the re-election of District Administrator Frank Rock (CDU).
+Loud ksta.de 69 percent of the members present voted for Rock, with 52 in favor, 16 against and seven abstentions.
+On the one hand, this should strengthen the limited barrier against the political trend - on the other hand, some Green members expect a clear distance from the CDU.

 But how did this decision come about?
-The time of the announcement was originally a different house number, but was delayed so that Rock could imagine the members.
-Only on the evening of June 25th, a Wednesday, he took the floor and introduced himself.
+The original timing of the announcement was at a different house number, but was delayed so Rock could introduce himself to the members.
+It wasn't until the evening of June 25th, a Wednesday, that he spoke up and introduced himself.

 The Greens rely on cooperation

-The attitude of the Greens was previously not to offer their own candidates.
-At a meeting on May 17th there was also discussion to what extent you should really support rock.
-Rundschau-online.de It is concerned that support for rock could water down the green profile.
-So Daniel Buncic expressed concerns, and Antje Grothus and Birgit Peltzer also warned of the consequences of such an election recommendation.
-While some referred to the good record of the Jamaic Coalition and the collaboration with Rock, many in two election groups spoke out against the deployment of their own district administrator.
+The Greens' previous stance was not to field their own candidate.
+At a meeting on May 17th, the extent to which rock should really be supported was also discussed.
+Rundschau-online.de reports that some delegates are concerned that support for Rock could dilute the Green profile.
+Daniel Buncic expressed concerns, and Antje Grothus and Birgit Peltzer also warned of the consequences of such an election recommendation.
+While some pointed to the good record of the Jamaica coalition and the cooperation with Rock, many spoke out against the nomination of their own district council candidate in two rounds of voting.

-In the general meeting, the green results for the district council election 2025 were able to fix.
-Nicole Kolster was chosen at Listenplatz 1 with 66 percent, and Elmar Gillet also succeeded after a first ballot that did not have a clear winner.
-Gillet is described as a pragmatic politician who is looking for the dialogue with the CDU and SPD.
+At the general meeting, the Greens were able to fix the results for the 2025 district council election.
+Nicole Kolster was elected to first place on the list with 66 percent, and Elmar Gillet also achieved this after a first round of voting that had no clear winner.
+Gillet is described as a pragmatic politician who seeks dialogue with the CDU and SPD.

-The local elections are always a big deal and are subject to strict rules, as can be read at bpb.de .
-They serve to choose the parliamentary representations of the municipalities and circles, an important step for local democracy.
-The voters, who can usually only participate from the age of 18, bring their votes into the decision -makers, and that is simply part of dynamic to keep the local political landscape.
+Local elections are always a big deal and are subject to strict rules, such as below bpb.de is to be read.
+They serve to elect the parliamentary representatives of the municipalities and districts, an important step for local democracy.
+Those eligible to vote, most of whom are only allowed to vote if they are 18 or older, bring their voices to the decision-makers, and that is simply part of keeping the local political landscape dynamic.

-An essential feature are the different electoral laws that can be specified in the framework but can be interpreted differently from country to country.
-In the local elections, the voters often have a greater tendency to support smaller parties or citizens' initiatives.
+A key feature is the different electoral laws, which provide the framework but can be interpreted differently from country to country.
+Voters in local elections often have a greater tendency to support smaller parties or citizens' initiatives.